 Aftercare and Recovery

-Post-peel care is essential to protect the skin and optimise results.
 After your treatment, you will receive a personalised aftercare plan.

 General Guidelines: